Pinkenba: History

-Pinkenba is situated in the traditional Aboriginal country of the Turrubal, who spoke a language within the Jagera language group.
-The name Pinkenba was adopted from the local Turrubal placename binkinba, which means "place of plentiful, or good hunting place for, land tortoise", but, like Toowong, was used for a different location; unlike Toowong, it was not in error: the Turrubal binkenba/Pinkenba had already been named New Farm 65 years earlier.
+Pinkenba is situated in the traditional country of the Turrubal Aboriginal people, who spoke a language within the Jagera language group.
+The name Pinkenba was adopted from the local Turrubal placename binkinba, which means "place of plentiful, or good hunting place for, land tortoise", but, like Toowong, was used for a different location.
+However, unlike Toowong, that was not in error: the Turrubal binkenba/Pinkenba had been named New Farm 65 years earlier.

-The former suburb of Meeandah took its name from the now disused Meeandah railway station on the Pinkenba railway line, which in turn was named after a corruption of the Greek word meander, and referred to Serpentine Creek which flowed through the area, but has subsequently been converted into a drain due to the development of Brisbane Airport.
-The name is often thought to be an Aboriginal word.
+The name of the former suburb of Meeandah is often thought to be of Aboriginal origin, but it took its name from the now disused Meeandah railway station on the Pinkenba railway line, which was a corruption of the Greek word meander, and referred to Serpentine Creek which flowed through the area, but was converted into a drain following the development of Brisbane Airport.

 Bulwer Island was named after Lord Edward Bulwer-Lytton who, as the British Secretary of State for the Colonies, separated Queensland from New South Wales in 1859.
 As the name suggests, it was originally an island in the Brisbane River which became permanently attached to the mainland through a land reclamation project in the 1960s.

 Boggy Creek State School opened on 22 February 1875.
 It was renamed Myrtle State School in 1888.
 In 1900, it was renamed Pinkenba State School.
 With student numbers falling to 6 students, the school was mothballed on 31 December 2008 and closed on 31 December 2010.
 It was located at 248 Eagle Farm Road, on the corner of Serpentine Road.
 The school's website was archived.